margaretgyou/FullHouse/README.md

 Download node.js and npm.

-Download Angular CLI: npm install -g @angular/cli
+Download Angular CLI: `npm install -g @angular/cli`

 Navigate to project directory: 307fullhouse

-Run `ng serve` for a dev server.
+Run `ng serve` for to deploy to localhost

 Navigate to `http://localhost:4200/`.